Learning Outcomes

 SQE1 Syllabus

-For SQE1, your understanding of conditional bail is essential within the broader context of criminal practice.
-You will need to be able to apply the principles of the Bail Act 1976 regarding the imposition of conditions.
-Pay particular attention to:
+For SQE1, you are required to understand conditional bail within the broader context of criminal practice and be able to apply the principles of the Bail Act 1976 regarding the imposition of conditions, with a focus on the following syllabus points:

 Test Your Knowledge